 both its vessels that it had acquired from Holland through engine room fires!).
 But these were big passenger ships; not a small sailing

-Joining the ARC offers - our view - the comfort to cross the Atlantic with an organisation to help us and with the protection inherent in a herd (i.e. the other ±250 boats) that will be going across at more or less the same time as us.
+Joining the ARC offers - our initial view - the comfort to cross the Atlantic with an organisation to help us and with the protection inherent in a herd (i.e. the other ±250 boats) that will be going across at more or less the same time as us.
 Each year there are a couple of examples where stricken boats have been assisted by the herd (or other bigger boats nearby).
 So, in short, we are joining the ARC to give us that extra confidence boost: that "Yes, we can", but let's just be careful in the beginning and learn from and with the others.
 After all, if you are but a small fox amongst a pack of trained hounds, yah gotta be smart and join the crowd...
-As will be clear from our circumnavigation pages, we have with time become "ARC-junkies", having returned to Europe with the ARC Europe, returned to our circumnavigation with the ARC Plus, and then set off (again) on a circumnavigation with the ARC World!
+We may with appear to have become "ARC-junkies", having returned to Europe with the ARC Europe, and returned to our circumnavigation with the ARC Plus, and then set off (again) on a circumnavigation with the ARC World 2020/21!

 An essential part of preparing for the ARC is to ensure that you have all the things on board that the ARC organisation requires of participating boats.
 That's an excellent starting point.
-And having prepared an HR37, and modernised an HR43 for blue-water sailing (see elsewhere on this site), Laura and I have a pretty good idea of what is needed to bring Ngahue IV up to standard for our kind of ocean sailing.
+And having prepared an HR37, and modernised an HR43 for blue-water sailing (see elsewhere on this site), Laura and I have a pretty good idea of what was needed to bring Ngahue IV up to standard for our kind of ocean sailing.
 It's encouraging and comforting to see that the ARC safety checklist mirrors our own list of essentials.
 And that our list is even longer!
 Our initial insurers, Admiral Insurance (who work closely with the ARC & World ARC; with all that Brexit nonsense in the U.K., we decided that we needed to switch to Pantaenius) have also expressed their pleasure with our organised way of setting about our preparations.
-So we appear to be on the right track.

 Perhaps at this stage a hushed word of respect should be said about our insurers.
 Insurers should be treated with respect and